About tour

 Dettifoss Waterfall

-North Iceland has a lot to offer tourists.
-The first stop will be the magnificent Dettifoss waterfall.
-As the most voluminous waterfall in Europe, the width of Dettifoss extends over 328 ft.
-(100 m) with an overwhelming fall of 147 ft.
-(45 m).
-The magnitude of the falling flow creates a great – and constant – amount of spray floating over the canyon.
-This makes it very scenic; the perfect spot for filming a movie on a mythological subject.
+The magnificent Dettifoss waterfall is up next.
+As the most voluminous waterfall in Europe, the width of Dettifoss extends over 100 m (328 ft) with an overwhelming fall of 45 m (147 ft).
+The magnitude of the falling flow creates a tremendous and constant amount of spray floating over the canyon.
+This makes the falls very scenic, the perfect spot for filming a movie on a mythological subject.
 The 2012 film Prometheus took advantage of this area for that reason.

 After appreciating the sheer volume of water that flows over the cascades at Dettifoss, you’ll head to one of the most popular routes in Iceland, the Diamond Circle Route.
 This route consists of a group of unique landscapes and diverse attractions.